mappingtools/mappingtools.github.io/docs/01-mapping-tools/02-installation.md

 :::caution Still in early stages of developement

 Many of the tools are still missing and there are likely a lot of bugs.
+If it doesn't load, try reloading the page with Shift-F5 and clear the cache.

 :::